hallav/LuxUS-HS/README.md

 # LuxUS-HS

 LuxUS-HS is a tool for differential methylation analysis, which combines binomial observation model with a GLMM with spatial correlation structure.
-The spatial correlation structure
+The spatial correlation structure includes indicator variables, which tell whether a cytosine (in the genomic window of interest) follows the same spatial correlation pattern as its neighboring cytosines.
+The statistical testing is done for each cytosine separately.
+The observation model and the statistical testing are done as in LuxGLM [1].
+The preprocessing step used for LuxUS-HS is the same as in LuxUS [5].

 ## Outline
 * Requirements
 * Simulating data from the LuxUS-HS model
 * Running LuxUS-HS analysis
 * LuxUS-HS analysis workflow
+* Producing results for *title*
 * References

+## Requirements
+- Python 3.6
+- NumPy
+- SciPy
+- Matplotlib
+- PyStan [3]
+- CmdStan [4] (for running ADVI)

+The versions used were: NumPy 1.14.5, SciPy 1.1.0, Matplotlib 2.2.2, PyStan 2.17.1.0, CmdStan 2.12.0.
+The tool has been tested in Linux environment.

 ## Simulating data from the LuxUS-HS model
 The script *generate_data_from_LuxUS_HS.py* (called by *run_generate_data_from_LuxUS_HS.sh*) can be used to generate data from LuxUS-HS model.
 The argument for the script are: